 CARF may conduct announced or unannounced monitoring visits of organizations with accredited programs/services.
 A monitoring visit may be conducted any time CARF receives information that an organization may no longer be conforming to the standards.
 The organization's accreditation may be modified as a result of a monitoring visit, and submission of a new Quality Improvement Plan may be required.
 A monitoring visit may consist of a partial or full survey team depending on the nature of the information received.
-The cost of a monitoring visit is covered by CARF.
+CARF may assess a survey fee for the monitoring visit, in which case the fee is due to CARF within (7) calendar days of the invoice date.
+If CARF does not receive payment in full of any such fee by the due date, the accreditation will be revoked.